nuryonosw/grasping_unknown_objects/README.md

 The training stores a file for each epoch in  [ggcnn_grasp/ggcnn/output/models/](https://github.com/Pranav24-8/grasping_unknown_objects/tree/master/ggcnn_grasp/ggcnn/output/models) and every file has the validation score appended.
 Copy the file with maximum score to [ggcnn_grasp/src/opmodels](https://github.com/Pranav24-8/grasping_unknown_objects/tree/master/ggcnn_grasp/src/opmodels).
 Replace the file name in line 12 of [ggcnn_predict.py](https://github.com/Pranav24-8/grasping_unknown_objects/blob/master/ggcnn_grasp/src/ggcnn_predict.py) with the new one.

-Install all other dependencies listed below and now this network is ready to predict grasps.
+Install all other dependencies listed and now this network is ready to predict grasps.

 ```ggcnn_predict.launch``` - Runs the network prediction file.